Tropical Feynman integration in the Minkowski regime: Tropical geometry

 Therefore, we have to make concessions in the Minkowski regime with exceptional kinematics.

-An observation of Arkani-Hamed, Hillman, Mizera is helpful (see \cite[eq.~(8)]{Arkani-Hamed:2022cqe} and the discussion around it): the facet presentation of $\newt[\cF]$ given in Theorem~\ref{thm:FGP} turns out to hold in a quite broad range of kinematic regimes, even if $\newt[\cF]$ is not a generalized permutahedron.

-\begin{observation} The Newton polytope of $\cF$ is often equal to the base polytope $\mathbf P[z_\cF]$ with the function $z_\cF$ defined as in Theorem~\ref{thm:FGP}. \end{observation}
+An observation of Arkani-Hamed, Hillman, Mizera is helpful (see \cite[eq.~(8)]{Arkani-Hamed:2022cqe} and the discussion around it): the facet presentation of $\newt[\cF]$ given in Theorem~\ref{thm:FGP} turns out to hold in a quite broad range of kinematic regimes, even if $\newt[\cF]$ is not a generalized permutahedron. \begin{observation} The Newton polytope of $\cF$ is often equal to the base polytope $\mathbf P[z_\cF]$ with the function $z_\cF$ defined as in Theorem~\ref{thm:FGP}. \end{observation} This is significant since \ft uses the polytope $\mathbf P[z_\cF]$ internally as a substitute for $\newt[\cF]$ as the former is easier to handle and faster to compute than the latter.

 For instance, all massless boxes depicted in Figure~\ref{fig:boxes tikz-feynman dashed} have the property that the Newton polytopes of their $\cF$ polynomial are base polytopes described by the respective $z_\cF$ functions, i.e.~$\newt[\cF] = \mathbf P[z_\cF]$.
 In the first three cases (Figures~\ref{fig:onshell1}, \ref{fig:onshell2}, \ref{fig:onshell3}) the $z_\cF$ function does not fulfill the inequalities \eqref{eq:supermod}.
 For the graph in Figure~\ref{fig:onshell4} these inequalities are fulfilled and the associated Newton polytope $\newt[\cF] = \mathbf P[z_\cF]$ is a generalized permutahedron.